-• \$1,500 per grade level and \$1,500 for the specialized team during the 2016-2017 school year to help offset expenses of classroom supplies

-• \$3,000 per grade level during the 2017-2018 for iPad apps and other technology resources • Over \$2,000 for replacement Guided Reading books and additional Guided Reading materials during the 2017-2018 school year

-• \$13,700 for our Makerspace area and materials to be used by all students/teachers at West during the 2018-2019 school year • \$1,500 per grade level/specialized team for incidental costs of supplies and other materials during the 2019-2020 school year

-• \$2,000 for additional iPad keyboards for each classroom during the 2019-2020 school year • Gift Cards for Teachers to Amazon or Teachers Pay Teachers for Staff Christmas Gifts in the amount of \$25 per Teacher to be used on classroom supplies

-- Gift Cards for Teachers for Teacher Appreciation Week through the WamegoStrong program during the COVID-19 pandemic (gift card purchases for local businesses matched dollar for dollar by private donors through the Wamego Community Foundation) in the amount of \$25.
-This was done to support our community and our Teachers during the COVID-19 pandemic. - \$1,500 per grade level/specialized team for incidental costs of supplies and other materials during the 2020-2021 school year

-• \$50 Gift Cards to Amazon for Christmas Gifts to be used for classrooms. • Cost for the Fifth Grade End of Year Celebration - DJ, Bowling, Pizza, and Snacks. • \$1,500 per grade level/specialized team for incidental costs of supplies and other materials during the 2021-2022 school year toward the purchase of Epson Interactive Projectors with Whiteboards for all grade level classrooms (combined with building funds and Capital Outlay funds) •

-- Outdoor volleyball net with standards - Gaga Ball Pit and Gaga Balls on the playground - \$1,500 per grade level/specialized team for incidental costs of supplies and other materials during the 2022-2023 school year

-• \$50 Gift Cards to Amazon for Christmas Gifts to staff to be used on items of their choice • \$4,000 toward the purchase of a new water dispenser and ice maker for staff • \$7,000

-2,000 toward the Cinco de Mayo Assessment Celebration for all West students
+- \$1,500 per grade level and \$1,500 for the specialized team during the 2016-2017 school year to help offset expenses of classroom supplies - \$3,000 per grade level during the 2017-2018 for iPad apps and other technology resources - Over \$2,000 for replacement Guided Reading books and additional Guided Reading materials during the 2017-2018 school year - \$13,700 for our Makerspace area and materials to be used by all students/teachers at West during the 2018-2019 school year - \$1,500 per grade level/specialized team for incidental costs of supplies and other materials during the 2019-2020 school year - \$2,000 for additional iPad keyboards for each classroom during the 2019-2020 school year - Gift Cards for Teachers to Amazon or Teachers Pay Teachers for Staff Christmas Gifts in the amount of \$25 per Teacher to be used on classroom supplies. - Gift Cards for Teachers for Teacher Appreciation Week through the WamegoStrong program during the COVID-19 pandemic (gift card purchases for local businesses matched dollar for dollar by private donors through the Wamego Community Foundation) in the amount of \$25.
+This was done to support our community and our Teachers during the COVID-19 pandemic. - \$1,500 per grade level/specialized team for incidental costs of supplies and other materials during the 2020-2021 school year - \$50 Gift Cards to Amazon for Christmas Gifts to be used for classrooms. - Cost for the Fifth Grade End of Year Celebration DJ, Bowling, Pizza, and Snacks. - \$1,500 per grade level/specialized team for incidental costs of supplies and other materials during the 2021-2022 school year - Outdoor volleyball net with standards - Gaga Ball Pit and Gaga Balls on the playground - \$1,500 per grade level/specialized team for incidental costs of supplies and other materials during the 2022-2023 school year - \$50 Gift Cards to Amazon for Christmas Gifts to staff to be used on items of their choice - \$4,000 toward the purchase of a new water dispenser and ice maker for staff - \$7,000 toward the purchase of Epson Interactive Projectors with Whiteboards for all grade level classrooms (combined with building funds and Capital Outlay funds) - \$2,000 toward the Cinco de Mayo Assessment Celebration for all West students - \$50 Visa Gift Cards for Christmas Gift to be used for teachers. - New swing seats - Comfortable seating area by atrium in main hallway